krateoplatformops/github-provider-kog-chart/README.md

 - **ConfigMaps**: Refer directly to the OpenAPI Specification content in the `/assets` folder.

-- **/assets** folder: Contains the selected OpenAPI Specification files for the GitHub API.
+- **/assets** folder: Contains the selected OpenAPI Specification files for the GitHub REST API.

 - **/samples** folder: Contains example resources for each supported resource type as seen in this README.
 These examples demonstrate how to create and manage GitHub resources using the Krateo GitHub Provider.

-- **Deployment**: Deploys a [plugin](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin) that is used as a proxy for the GitHub API to resolve some inconsistencies in the OpenAPI Specification.
+- **Deployment**: Deploys a [plugin](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin) that is used as a proxy to resolve some inconsistencies of the GitHub REST API.
 The specific endpoins managed by the plugin are described in the [plugin README](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md)

-- **Service**: Exposes the plugin described above, allowing the resource controllers to communicate with the GitHub API through the plugin, if needed.
+- **Service**: Exposes the plugin described above, allowing the resource controllers to communicate with the GitHub REST API through the plugin, only if needed.

 ## Troubleshooting

 For troubleshooting, you can refer to the [Troubleshooting guide](./docs/troubleshooting.md) in the `/docs` folder of this chart.
 It contains common issues and solutions related to this chart.